Updated: January 10, 2022, 8:00AM

 Here are the precautions we’re taking to protect you and our teams:

 Physical distancing.
-We are using alll the ways we can to follow the recommended guidelines for physical distancing in our offices and to limit unnecessary exposure of our patients, staff and providers.
+We are using all the ways we can to follow the recommended guidelines for physical distancing in our offices and to limit unnecessary exposure of our patients, staff and providers.
 This includes:

-- scheduling half as many people as we normally would for in-person care;
+- Scheduling fewer people than we normally would for in-person care;

-- providing helpful visual reminders to #PracticeSafeSix throughout our offices;
+- Providing helpful visual reminders to keep your distance throughout our offices;

 - Working remotely, whenever possible (including telehealth visits); and

-- dramatically limiting in-person capacity (or continuing temporary closure) in our smallest offices.
+- Limiting in-person capacity in our smallest offices.

 Universal masking.
 All patients, support people, children age 5 and older and WHA staff and providers wear masks while in WHA facilities.
 If you arrive wearing a fabric mask, we will offer you a medical-grade mask to wear for the duration of your visit, which are easier to wear and proven to be more effective at preventing the spread of illness.
 Please remember to leave it on the whole time, even during your appointment—unless one of our team members asks you to remove it.
 If your mask doesn’t fit or is uncomfortable, we’re happy to give you a new one – just ask!

 Wondering whether face shields alone or vented masks are enough?
 The short answer: nope!